-g.
-Edit the /am-external/openam-ui/openam-ui-user/src/resources/themes/myTheme/css/theme-dark.css file to specify the height of the image, and add padding to the footer_image class.
+- f.
+Copy and edit any additional files that require customization from the templates and partials directories to the equivalent path in your themes directory. - g.
+Edit the /am-external/openam-ui/openam-ui-ria/src/resources/themes/myTheme/css/theme-dark.css file to specify the height of the image, add padding to the footer\image class.